CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to CLC/register-srn-clc-clc.md

 2. Datacenters already registered.

 ### Register SRN

-**Right-click** on the any registered **Data Center** within the Navigation Tree and select **Register SRN** from the drop-down menu.
+Please use the following steps for both PROD-SRN and DR-SRN registration **Right-click** on the any registered **Data Center** within the Navigation Tree and select **Register SRN** from the drop-down menu.

 Fill in the following fields: